 The Government of Barbados is also establishing a National Disaster and Emergency Management System to ensure that disaster management policies and strategies become an essential part of the national development and planning process, complying then with the IDB safeguard OP-704.

-Other laws and regulations having an environmental impact are the Fisheries Act and the Tourism Development Bill of 2002.
+Other laws and regulations having an environmental impact are the Fisheries Act and the Tourism Development Act of 2002.

 Barbados is Signatory of CITES, UN Convention on Biodiversity